DustinJSilk/qwik-prefetch-dev-bundle/README.md

 `$ pnpm start`

-See 404 error in the browser when fetching the prefetch service worker file.
+See 404 error in the browser when fetching the prefetch graph file.